 To subscribe to a site which displays the RSS Feed icon:

-- Go to The Training Lady homepage and click the RSS icon displayed in the top section of the website
+- Click the RSS icon displayed in the top section of this website.

 - The RSS Feed Reader will automatically identify the RSS feed code and display a prompt for you to Subscribe to the feed